ktorn/completium-landing/docs/dapp-tools/tutorials/tuto7.md

 vehicle.update(v, { color := newc })
 ```

-At last, note that the `sort` funtion sorts in ascending order.
-Another way to implement that would be:
+At last, note that the `sort` function sorts in ascending order.
+Another way to implement that is:

 ```archetype {1}
   for v in vehicle.sort(desc(lastrepair)).tail(3) do